 Eloping is one of the most exciting and intimate ways to get married and start your new lives together as a married couple.
 And one of the best things about having an elopement instead of a traditional wedding is that there are NO RULES!
 You can literally do whatever you like, and go wherever you want.
 And if you are picturing yourselves going to a big adventure to somewhere wild and beautiful, the Dolomites in Italy might just be the dream destination you’ve been searching for.

-The Dolomites have it all; spectacular views, adventure and alone time that you have been craving for.
+The Dolomites have it all; spectacular views, adventure and if you plan it right, that alone time that you have been craving for.
 If you’re looking to fill your lungs with fresh mountain air and your spirit with adventure on your wedding day, then the Dolomites have so much to offer.
 They are home to some of the most breathtaking alpine scenery in Europe, maybe even the world (although I am pretty biased)!
-Living in the Tyrol region (which borders the Dolomites) for almost 10 years, I’ve discovered some of the most beautiful locations that would be perfect for your elopement.
+Living in Tyrol (which borders the Dolomites) for 10+ years, I’ve discovered some of the most beautiful locations that would be perfect for your elopement.
 Whilst some of these locations are known worldwide for their stunning beauty, many of these locations are off-the-beaten-path, and more of a local secret.
 Some are easy to reach and others require a bit of effort, but the views you’ll see when you get there will make it well worthwhile.

 How To Plan an Elopement In The Dolomites